TOI-2119: A transiting brown dwarf orbiting an active M-dwarf from NASA's TESS mission: Observations

 \subsection{SOAR speckle imaging}

 On 2021 April 25, we took SOAR speckle observations of TOI-2119 in the Cousin-\textit{I}-band, which is a similar bandpass to that of \tess.
 Further details of how SOAR observations are carried out are available in \cite{ziegler2019_soar}.
 A 5$\sigma$ detection speckle auto-correlation functions from the observations are shown in Figure \ref{fig:soar}.
 No nearby stars were detected within 3$\arcsec$ of TOI-2119 in the SOAR observations.
-We performed a search using data from Gaia EDR3 and find no nearby stars within $10\farcs$ of TOI-2119.
+We performed a search using data from Gaia EDR3 and find no stars brighter than $G = 15.2$ within $65\arcsec$ of TOI-2119, but given the renormalised unit weight error \citep[RUWE;][]{ruweDR2, edr3_ruwe} value is 1.9, an unresolved stellar companion cannot be ruled out, even with speckle imaging with SOAR.
+The RUWE is a measure of how confident an object is known to be a single source, where values that deviate from 1 are less likely to be single sources.